BattlehubCode/RTE_Docs/README.md

   If you are using Universal or HDRP, when you open the demo scene, also follow the steps in [Universal Render Pipeline Support](#universal-render-pipeline-support) or [HDRP Support](#hdrp-support).

 # Compatibility Modes
-In Runtime Editor 4.0.0, the runtime asset database has replaced the Runtime Save Load subsystem, which is now considered legacy.
+In Runtime Editor 4.0.0, the [Runtime Asset Database](https://github.com/Battlehub0x/RuntimeAssetDatabase) has replaced the Runtime Save Load subsystem, which is now considered legacy.
 By default, Runtime Editor cannot open projects created using RTSL.
 However, there are two compatibility modes, **AssetDatabaseOverRTSL** and **LegacyRTSL**, which allow you to open and work with projects created before RTE 4.0.0.
 To select a compatibility mode, use the **Compatibility Mode** dropdown in the Runtime Editor component editor.
 	![Compatibility Mode][compatibility_mode]